 January 3, 2019

 British Columbia will continue to grow as a destination for new investment in low-carbon products, services and pollution-reducing technologies.
-The province’s new CleanBC plan is a blueprint for increasing energy efficiency while also making sure that the energy used is as clean as possible.
+The province’s new CleanBC Roadmap is a blueprint for increasing energy efficiency while also making sure that the energy used is as clean as possible.
 A clean-energy powerhouse, British Columbia’s electricity is largely produced from hydroelectric facilities and other clean, renewable resources.
 Now, the goal of this plan is to maximize use of cleaner energy in order to shift away from reliance on fossil fuels for transportation, industry and housing.

 The CleanBC plan was developed as a pathway to achieve British Columbia’s legislated climate targets of reducing greenhouse gas (GHG) emissions by 40% based on 2007 levels, by the year 2030.
 The plan outlines initiatives that will eliminate 18.9 megatonnes (Mt) of greenhouse gases—equivalent to more than 6.7 million cars driven for one year.
 Priority is placed on reducing climate pollution, boosting energy-efficient solutions and growing British Columbia as a new low carbon investment destination.
 Strategies include driving British Columbia toward a future where new vehicles produce no emissions at all: by the year 2040, all new light-duty car and truck sales will be zero-emission vehicles.
 Also, every new building constructed in B.C. will be net-zero energy ready by 2032, meaning that the total amount of energy used by a building on an annual basis is roughly equal to the amount of renewable energy created on the site.
 The plan does not stop at protecting the environment—it will help create new economic opportunities for people and spur innovation to grow our world-leading technology and clean energy sectors.